 Adult gerontology acute care nurse practitioner

-The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) program prepares nurses to provide advanced practice in acute care settings through a program of study focused on the care of acutely ill patients and their families.
+The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Advanced Graduate Certificate program prepares nurses who completed a minimum of an MSN and/or nurses who are licensed and nationally certified as an APRN to provide advanced practice in acute care settings through a program of study focused on the care of acutely ill patients and their families.

 An AGACNP can diagnose and treat medical conditions.
-In collaboration with the physician and other members of the health care team, AGACNPs provide direct care to patients from hospital admission through discharge.
+In collaboration with the physician and other members of the healthcare team, AGACNPs provide direct care to patients in a variety of settings from hospital admission through discharge.

 With an increasing inpatient population of the acutely and critically ill, research has shown that nurse practitioners within these settings demonstrated evidence of reducing length of stay, hospital costs and patient complications, while improving communication among the heath care team, along with patient and family satisfaction.